pablogiaccaglia/mongodb-covid-certificates/README.md

 # 📝 License

-This file is part of "Noe4j Covid Tracing Database".
+This file is part of "Covid certificates-oriented MongoDB Database".

-"Noe4j Covid Tracing Database" is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+"Covid certificates-oriented MongoDB Database" is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-"Noe4j Covid Tracing Database" is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+"Covid certificates-oriented MongoDB Database" is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.